MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/known-issues-for-the-advertising-libraries.md

 ## Windows Phone 8.x Silverlight projects

 The Microsoft Advertising SDK for Windows and Windows Phone 8.x has limited support for Windows Phone 8.x Silverlight projects.
-For more information, see [Display ads in your app](display-ads-in-your-app.md#silverlight_support).
+For more information, see [Advertising support for Windows Phone 8.x Silverlight projects](adcontrol-in-windows-phone-silverlight.md#silverlight_support).

 To get the Microsoft advertising assemblies for Windows Phone 8.x Silverlight projects, install the [Microsoft Advertising SDK for Windows and Windows Phone 8.x](http://aka.ms/store-8-sdk), open your project in Visual Studio, and then go to **Project** > **Add Connected Service** > **Ad Mediator** to automatically download the assemblies.
 After doing this, you can remove the ad mediator references from your project if you do not want to use ad mediation.
 For more information, see [AdControl in Windows Phone Silverlight](adcontrol-in-windows-phone-silverlight.md).